 Our criminal immigration attorneys understand that criminal charges can have a profound impact on your life.
 Protecting clients against convictions, penalties, deportations and adverse immigration consequences is our top priority.
 Criminal charges can threaten your personal and professional well-being, cause mandatory deportation or imprisonment and deny future immigration rights.
 Our experienced criminal defense lawyers provide smart, aggressive defense for most types of criminal charges that carefully considers the immigration consequences.

 Immigration consequences not only affect a defendant, but that person’s innocent (and often US citizen) children and families.
 Consequences can include deportation or removal from the US of a parent or family member, or the denial of immigration benefits, such as US citizenship and lawful permanent resident status to which a defendant would otherwise be eligible to receive.

-Our criminal defense attorneys and criminal immigration litigation lawyers are experienced working with prosecutors, judges and the court systems to adjust charges, reduce sentencing or get cases dismissed to achieve the best possible outcome considering immigration consequences.
+Our Los Angeles criminal defense attorney and criminal immigration lawyers are experienced working with prosecutors, judges and the court systems to adjust charges, reduce sentencing or get cases dismissed to achieve the best possible outcome considering immigration consequences.

 If you are a foreign citizen charged with a crime, it is critical to quickly seek legal advice to minimize potential immigration consequences

-Chudnovsky Law offers full immigration services in Los Angeles California, Orange County and all states in the United States:
+Chudnovsky Law offers immigration services in Los Angeles California, Orange County and all states in the United States.

 Aliens living in California may be eligible to adjust status to legal permanent residence without leaving the U.S. Adjustment of status is only available to immigrants who are 1) living in the US, and 2) qualified to get a green card.
 For non-citizens that wish to get green cards while outside of the U.S. will have to go through consular processing.